 Minimizes Pressure Ulcers

-This indicates the percent of residents that suffered from a pressure ulcer.
-Pressure ulcers are skin damage caused by staying in one position for too long.
+This tells you the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers are damage to the skin resulting from remaining in the same position for an excessive period of time.

 Minimizes Serious Falls